Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/zero-waste-starter-kit

 They aren’t suitable for dishwashers and microwaves.
 You’ll just have to clean the bamboo products in warm soapy water.
 But to be honest, it’s all you need and not a problem.
 Bamboo is naturally antimicrobial anyway.
 And you can certainly put steaming hot food in your bamboo bowl, just not the microwave.

-In addition, you’ll want to take extra precautions when air drying, which is a tiny bit more of a nuisance.
+Besides, you’ll want to take extra precautions when air drying, which is a tiny bit more of a nuisance.
 It’s not like a ceramic plate where if you put it back in the cupboard with some residual water, it won’t harm the integrity of the plate.
 But for bamboo, it could as mould growth can occur.
 Simply avoid this by air-drying for a few hours.

-So to summarize the downsides, it really all comes down to sustainability management.
+So to summarize the downsides, it all comes down to sustainability management.
 And it doesn’t have a Fair Trade Certificate, so it’s hard to know for customers if it’s responsibly sourced.
 And whether or not working conditions are good with fair wages.
 This is a big deal.

 The wonder grass